 The solution to the sins and errors of the RR is not to abandon aggressive Christian politics but rather to purge from it its messianic expectations, its imbalances and its hypocrisies.
 The evangelical critics, to the extent that they endorse patriotism, generally do not support a Biblically grounded patriotism, which they deem a contradiction of terms.
 But a Christian can speak of a legitimate patriotism only to the extent that it conforms to Biblical standards, and beyond that, to the extent that a nation is founded on those standards.

 A Biblically grounded patriotism surely does not pre-commit us to any action the civil government may take.
 It pre-commits us to the form of government that protects the liberties of Christians (and others) and stays out of everybody’s way: the Biblical conception of civil government is minimal and limited.
-The great thing about the United States is that you can loudly criticize Barak Obama (and George W. Bush) and still be a great patriotic American.
+The great thing about the United States is that you can loudly criticize Joe Biden (and Donald Trump) and still be a great patriotic American.
 You can hate abortion and pornography and homosexuality and Hollywood and public education and racism and materialism and Darwinism while wildly waving the Stars and Stripes.

 Given these factors, a reflective patriotism is entirely appropriate.
 It must not be uncritical, of course, and it must judge itself by the standards of the Word of God.
 As Francis Schaeffer used to say, “We may not wrap the Cross in the flag.”
 On the other hand, we must remember that the Bible is not perfectionist.
 A family, a church, and a nation may be less than perfect — far less than perfect — and still deserve our respect and loyalty.
 Patriotism is allegiance to a country, its ideals, and its citizens.

 Christians should defend the nation that defends Christians’ liberty to embrace and propagate their Faith.
 If that nation is their own, they should be doubly defensive — and grateful.